| | How to set up an employee and company-paid insurance benefit? |

 - Select W-2 Fields.

-- In W-2 Box 12, select one of the empty boxes and select the name of the health plan from the drop down list.
+- In W-2 Box 12, select one of the empty boxes and select the name of the health plan from the dropdown list.

 - Enter DD in the Use Code column and click OK and then Finish.

-Note: If the company expenses were tracked on the paychecks from the beginning of the year, stop here. - In the Verify Employee Information window of the W-2 Wizard, enter the reported amount in box 12.
+- In the Verify Employee Information window of the W-2 Wizard, enter the reported amount in box 12.

 - Continue with the W-2 Wizard as normal.